Modes of Transportation – On a Bicycle

 - Go slowly and stand on your pedals to cross particularly bumpy railway tracks in order to keep your balance.

-- If the manoeuvre is too risky, get off your bike and cross the tracks on foot.
+- If the manoeuvre appears too risky, get off your bike and cross the tracks on foot.

 Crossing the tracks